zzymyn/Git-Law/Marriage Act 1961.md

   “Before you are joined in marriage in my presence and in the presence of these witnesses, I am to remind you of the solemn and binding nature of the relationship into which you are now about to enter.

-  “Marriage, according to law in Australia, is the union of a man and a woman to the exclusion of all others, voluntarily entered into for life.”;
+  “Marriage, according to law in Australia, is the union of 2 people to the exclusion of all others, voluntarily entered into for life.”;

   or words to that effect.

  (2)  Where, in the case of a person authorised under subsection 39(2) to solemnise marriages, the Minister is satisfied that the form of ceremony to be used by that person sufficiently states the nature and obligations of marriage, the Minister may, either by the instrument by which that person is so authorised or by a subsequent instrument, exempt that person from compliance with subsection (1) of this section.

-##### 47  Ministers of religion not bound to solemnise marriage etc.
+##### 47  Ministers of religion may refuse to solemnise marriages

-  Nothing in this Part:

-  (a)  imposes an obligation on an authorised celebrant, being a minister of religion, to solemnise any marriage; or
+ *Refusing to solemnise a marriage despite this Part*

+ (1)  A minister of religion may refuse to solemnise a marriage despite anything in this Part.

+ (2)  In particular, nothing in this Part prevents a minister of religion from:

-  (b)  prevents such an authorised celebrant from making it a condition of his or her solemnising a marriage that:
+  (a)  making it a condition of solemnising a marriage that:

-   (i)  longer notice of intention to marry than that required by this Act is given; or
+   (i)  notice of the intended marriage is given to the minister earlier than this Act requires; or

-   (ii)  requirements additional to those provided by this Act are observed.
+   (ii)  additional requirements to those provided by this Act are complied with; and

+  (b)  refusing to solemnise the marriage if the condition is not observed.

+ *Refusing to solemnise a marriage on the basis of religious beliefs etc.*

+ (3)  A minister of religion may refuse to solemnise a marriage despite anything in this Part, if any of the following applies:

+  (a)  the refusal conforms to the doctrines, tenets or beliefs of the religion of the minister’s religious body or religious organisation;

+  (b)  the refusal is necessary to avoid injury to the religious susceptibilities of adherents of that religion;

+  (c)  the minister’s religious beliefs do not allow the minister to solemnise the marriage.

+ *Grounds for refusal not limited by this section*

+ (4)  This section does not limit the grounds on which a minister of religion may refuse to solemnise a marriage.

+##### 47A  Religious marriage celebrants may refuse to solemnise marriages

+ (1)  A religious marriage celebrant may refuse to solemnise a marriage despite anything in this Part, if the celebrant’s religious beliefs do not allow the celebrant to solemnise the marriage.

+ *Grounds for refusal not limited by this section*

+ (2)  This section does not limit the grounds on which a religious marriage celebrant may refuse to solemnise a marriage.

+##### 47B  Bodies established for religious purposes may refuse to make facilities available or provide goods or services

+ (1)  A body established for religious purposes may refuse to make a facility available, or to provide goods or services, for the purposes of the solemnisation of a marriage, or for purposes reasonably incidental to the solemnisation of a marriage, if the refusal:

+  (a)  conforms to the doctrines, tenets or beliefs of the religion of the body; or

+  (b)  is necessary to avoid injury to the religious susceptibilities of adherents of that religion.

+ (2)  Subsection (1) applies to facilities made available, and goods and services provided, whether for payment or not.

+ (3)  This section does not limit the grounds on which a body established for religious purposes may refuse to make a facility available, or to provide goods or services, for the purposes of the solemnisation of a marriage, or for purposes reasonably incidental to the solemnisation of a marriage.

+ (4)  To avoid doubt, a reference to a body established for religious purposes has the same meaning in this section as it has in section 37 of the Sex Discrimination Act 1984.

+ (5)  For the purposes of subsection (1), a purpose is reasonably incidental to the solemnisation of marriage if it is intrinsic to, or directly associated with, the solemnisation of the marriage.

 ##### 48  Certain marriages not solemnised in accordance with this Division to be invalid